Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

 \section{Generative model}

-The STORN observation model is given by:
+The STORN observation model is given by

-Therefore, Equations \eqref{eq:STORN-2} and \eqref{eq:STORN-3} are the same as for a basic single-layer GRNN, but in STORN $\myz[t]$ forms an additional input to the internal state $\myh[t]$.
-We discuss some consequences below.
-Note that STORN was originally presented in the above framework of a single-layer RNN, but it can be easily generalized to a deep RNN defined by \eqref{eq:GRNN-a}--\eqref{eq:GRNN-c} by inserting $\myz[t]$ as an additional input to the network (and of course setting $\myu[t] = \myx[t-1]$):
+Therefore, \eqref{eq:STORN-2} and \eqref{eq:STORN-3} are the same as those for a basic single-layer GRNN, but in STORN, $\myz[t]$ forms an input additional to the internal state $\myh[t]$.
+Moreover, STORN was originally presented in the above framework of a single-layer RNN, but it can be easily generalized to a deep RNN, defined by \eqref{eq:GRNN-a}--\eqref{eq:GRNN-c}, by inserting $\myz[t]$ as an additional input to the network (and setting $\myu[t] = \myx[t-1]$):